 Although melty cheese is a must for any toasted flatbread (this one has fresh mozzarella), you also need some bright accents to cut through all that richness.
-Here, we’re bringing in some yellow squash and scallions for veggie savoriness, while basil adds an herbal touch.
-Although it’s really the chili honey garnish that steals the show, bringing a pleasantly surprising whisper of spicy sweetness.
+Here, we’re bringing in some yellow squash and scallions for their succulent veggie flavors, while basil adds an herbal touch.
+Although it’s really the chili honey garnish that steals the show, bringing a whisper of spicy sweetness.

 Produced in a facility that processes milk, eggs, fish, shellfish, tree nuts, peanuts, wheat, and soybean.

 Place flatbreads on prepared baking sheet (divide between 2 prepared sheets for 4 servings).
-Tear mozzarella into small pieces with your hands and scatter over flatbreads.
+Tear mozzarella into small pieces and scatter over flatbreads.
 Top with squash mixture.
-Bake in oven until cheese is melted and flatbreads are golden brown, 10-12 minutes.
+Bake until cheese is melted and flatbreads are golden brown, 10-12 minutes.
 (For 4, swap rack positions halfway through baking.)

-Meanwhile, toss mixed greens, tomatoes, a squeeze of lemon, and a drizzle of olive oil in a medium bowl.
+Meanwhile, in a medium bowl, toss together mixed greens, tomatoes, a squeeze of lemon juice, and a drizzle of olive oil.
 Season with salt and pepper.

-Once flatbreads are done, scatter with basil, pine nuts, and chili flakes (to taste).
+Once flatbreads are done, scatter with chopped basil, pepitas, and chili flakes to taste.
 Drizzle with honey.
-Cut into slices and serve with salad on the side.
+Slice into pieces and serve with salad on the side.